 - Protecting children from abuse is a job for everyone in the community.
 We can all look out for children, believe them, speak up if something is unsafe, know the signs and risks for abuse, educate ourselves and our staff about how to create child safe organisations, have conversations with children and families about safety.

-For general information about how to get involved with National Child Protection Week and to download the resources mentioned above, visit our Get Involved page at: https://www.napcan.org.au/ncpw-get-involved/
+For general information about how to get involved with National Child Protection Week and to download the resources mentioned above, visit our Get Involved page.

-If you are interested in professional development on any of these topics, please see our training calendar for more information about our training and workshops.
-FREE workshops available in Queensland and the Northern Territory.
+If you are interested in professional development on any of these topics, please see NAPCAN’s training calendar for more information about our training and workshops.
+Note that some FREE workshops are available in Queensland and the Northern Territory.